• Home

 4. Gradually pour the dry ingredients into the wet and mix.

-6. Use a 3 tbsp sized cookie scoop to portion out 7-8 cookies – the cookies will be rather large, but in a good way!
+6. Use a 3 tablespoon-sized cookie scoop to portion out 7-8 cookies.
+The cookies will be rather large, but in a good way!

 9. Let cool slightly before eating.
 And then you’re good to go!